 Cat Won't Drink From Her Bowl?

-Many people say their cat won’t drink from her bowl, or that the cat can’t drink from a bowl or they want to know how to get their cat to drink from a bowl.
-Barring some serious neurological condition or physical limitation any cat can drink from just about any source containing water that they can access, including the bowl you give them, and if they’re thirsty and all else is well, they will.
-So the issue isn’t the cat, it’s the bowl you’re giving her, the water that’s in it, and possibly where you’re putting it.
+People wonder why in the world their cat won’t drink from her bowl.
+Or they say that the cat can’t drink from a bowl or they want to know how to get their cat to drink from a bowl.
+Barring some serious neurological condition or physical limitation any cat can drink from just about any source containing water that they can access, including the bowl you give them.
+If they’re thirsty and all else is well, they will drink.
+So the issue isn’t the cat, it’s the bowl you’re giving her, the water that’s in it, and possibly where you’re putting the bowl.

 Cleanliness of the Water Bowl

 The first consideration about the bowl is of course cleanliness but that doesn’t just mean clean in the sense of the cat bowl having been washed.
 If it was washed in some detergent and not well rinsed it will be repulsive to cats with their highly developed olfactory sense.
 And if bleach or any strong disinfectant was used and not completely rinsed away the cat won’t go near it.
-Likewise for vinegar.
+Likewise for vinegar which is a good cleaning agent.
 Rinse, rinse, rinse.

 Materials For Cats’ Bowls